PrestaShopCorp/ps_facebook/README.md

 CustomizeProduct
 ```

-link of all events available for pixel : https://developers.facebook.com/docs/facebook-pixel/reference/
+link of all event available for pixel <a href="https://developers.facebook.com/docs/facebook-pixel/reference/" target="_blank">here</a>

 ### Params